react18-tools/persist-and-sync/README.md

 - ✅ Share state between multiple browsing contexts
 - ✅ Additional control over which fields to `persist-and-sync` and which to ignore
 - ✅ Optimized for performance using memoization and closures.
+- ✅ Update options at runtime by setting `__persistNSyncOptions` in your store.

 ## Install